cmdaltctr/fade-up.js/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file (you may need to create this file) for details.
+See the LICENSE file for details.

 ---